 Liquidity and capital resources constraints

 The Company’s ability to satisfy its cash needs and implement its capital allocation strategy depends on its ability to generate cash from operations and to access the financial markets, both of which are subject to general economic, financial, competitive, legislative, regulatory, and other factors that are beyond the Company’s control.
-In addition to cash on hand, the Company relies on external financing to help satisfy its cash needs.
-However, various factors affect external financing, including general market conditions, interest rate fluctuations, and the Company’s debt ratings and operating results.
-Consequently, external financing may not be available on acceptable terms or at all.
+The Company may need to satisfy its cash needs through external financing.
+However, various factors affect external financing, including general market conditions and the Company’s debt ratings and operating results, and may not be available on acceptable terms or at all.
 An increase in the Company’s debt or deterioration of its operating results may cause a reduction in its debt ratings.
 Any such reduction could negatively impact the Company’s ability to obtain additional financing or renew existing financing, and could result in reduced credit limits, increased financing expenses, and additional restrictions and covenants.
 A reduction in its current debt rating may also negatively impact the Company’s working capital and impair its relationship with its customers and suppliers.

-Under some of its credit facilities, the Company is required to maintain a maximum leverage ratio and pass certain financial tests.
-If the Company increases its level of debt or its operating results deteriorate, it may fail to meet this financial ratio or pass these tests, which may result in an event of default.
+Under some of its credit facilities, the Company is required to maintain certain specified financial ratios and pass certain financial tests.
+If the Company increases its level of debt or its operating results deteriorate, it may fail to meet these financial ratios or pass these tests, which may result in an event of default.
 In such an event, lenders may accelerate payment and the Company may be unable to continue to utilize these facilities.
 If the Company is unable to utilize these facilities or is required to repay debt earlier than management expected, it may not have sufficient cash available to make interest payments, to repay indebtedness, or for general corporate needs.

 General economic or business conditions, both domestic and foreign, may be less favorable than management expects and could adversely impact the Company’s sales or its ability to collect receivables from its customers, which may impact access to the Company’s accounts receivable securitization program.